WVIN-FM

+WVIN-FM has an effective radiated power (ERP) of 4,500 watts as a Class A station.

 History

 The station first signed on the air on October 10, 1971, as WEKT-FM with a power of 1.7 kW and was licensed to Hammondsport, New York.
 The station was owned by Taylor Aviation with offices on Bully Hill in Hammondsport.

 In October 1974, the station was sold to Genkar, Inc., which also purchased WGHT in Bath, New York from Taylor Aviation.
-The studios of the two stations were consolidated in Bath, New York and the station began simulcasting with the call letters WVIN-FM & AM in 1975.
+The studios of the two stations were consolidated in Bath, New York and the station began simulcasting with the callsigns WVIN & WVIN-FM in 1975.